leeyoshinari/OneDrive/README.md

 - Support remote connection to Linux server
 - Music player, supports playing music from this cloud-drive (Server) and local (Client)
 - Integrate aria2, and support multiple download protocols such as HTTP, FTP, BitTorrent, etc.
+- Add game center, support Snake games (plans to support more games in the future).
 - Supports multiple languages and supports configuration of multiple languages
 - Single sign-on, data of different users is completely isolated
 - Multiple disks can be mounted arbitrarily